 Everdon Outdoor Learning Centre runs a Forest School which is available for pre-schools, nurseries and schools.
-We have dedicated Forest School sites near Daventry and Northampton but are also able to provide programmes at a variety of sites across Northamptonshire including our Country Parks.
+We have a dedicated Forest School site near Daventry but may be able to provide programmes at a suitable site local to you.

 What is a Forest School?

 A Forest School offers a specialised learner-centred approach that provides opportunities to experience hands-on learning in a woodland or natural wooded area whatever the weather!

 It involves regular, repeated visits, usually for half a day, once a week which are led by a qualified forest school leader who is trained in providing a supportive learning environment.